If you would like to speak to one of the Registry staff, the contact details are as follows:

 Howard Dellar is head of the Ecclesiastical Education and Charities Department and Senior Partner at Lee Bolton Monier-Williams.

 He is Registrar to the Dioceses of Guildford, Liverpool and Ely, and is the Registrar of the Faculty Office of the Archbishop of Canterbury.
 Howard is the solicitor to many charitable companies, Maintained schools, Academies, Independent schools and a number of Church of England Diocesan Boards of Finance and Education.
 He advises the National Society, the Whitgift Foundation and a number of Multi- Academy trusts.
 Howard is secretary to the Bletchingdon Community Foundation and chair of The Bletchington Charity and of The St Mary Magdalen Oxford Restoration and Development Trust.
 He is a member of the Ecclesiastical Law Society and the Charity Law Association.

 Susan Newell is a Solicitor in our Ecclesiastical Education & Charities Department.

-Susan read biology at St Catherine’s College, Oxford, graduating with a first class degree, before completing a postgraduate Diploma in Law and the LPC.
-She qualified as a solicitor in 1997 and worked as a corporate lawyer, first in Oxford and then in the City.
+Susan read biology at St Catherine’s College, Oxford, graduating with a first-class degree, before completing a postgraduate Diploma in Law and the LPC.
+She qualified as a solicitor in 1997 and worked as a corporate lawyer, first in Oxford and then in the City of London.
 She has extensive experience of company and business law, and has also worked as the in-house solicitor for an educational group.
-She joined Lee Bolton Monier-Williams in 2016.
+Susan joined Lee Bolton Monier-Williams in 2016.

 About the work of Lee Bolton Monier-Williams Solicitors